abbott/hardn/README.md

 ## ⚠️ Security Disclaimer

 **The scope of current capabilities and support of Hardn is limited.** Regular security audits, updates, and monitoring are still required. `hardn` should be part of a broader security strategy, not a "set it and forget it" solution.
-While the binary distributions are [SLSA3](https://slsa.dev) compliant, they are **<ins>not suitable for enterprise deployments</ins>**.
+While the binary distributions are [SLSA3](https://slsa.dev) and [Sigstore](https://www.sigstore.dev/) compliant, they are **<ins>not suitable for enterprise deployments</ins>**.

 ## 🎯 Target Audience